An Inheritance Is a Legacy, Not a Joint Asset

 What if I already deposited the cheque into a joint account?

 The situation is serious, but not always irreversible.
 We must act immediately to "trace" the funds.
-This involves complex financial forensics to prove exactly which portion of that account's funds originated from the inheritance.
-It is a difficult and expensive process to unwind, which is why preventing it is so critical.
+This involves proving exactly which portion of that account's funds originated from the inheritance.
+It's a complex process, which is why preventing it is so critical.

 Does this apply to the growth on my inheritance, too?

 This is a key distinction in BC law.
-While the original inheritance (the "principal") is excluded, the growth on that inheritance—such as interest, dividends, or capital gains earned during the relationship—is typically considered family property and is divisible.
+While the original inheritance (the "principal") is excluded, the growth on that inheritance—such as interest or dividends earned during the relationship—is typically considered family property and is divisible.
 This is why active, strategic planning is essential.

 How can I use my inheritance to benefit my family without commingling?

 This is the core of true stewardship.
-From your separate, protected account, you can make intentional gifts to your family, pay for specific expenses directly, or loan money to your spouse via a formal, documented loan agreement.
-These are acts of control and intention, not accidental commingling.
+From your separate, protected account, you can make intentional gifts, pay for specific expenses directly, or loan money to your spouse via a formal, documented loan agreement.
+These are acts of control, not accidental commingling.

 Your role is not to be an expert in the Family Law Act.
 Your role is to be a faithful steward.
-My role as your Personal CFO is to be your guide, architecting the clear, protective plan that allows you to fulfill that purpose with confidence.
+My role as your guide is to provide the clear, protective plan that allows you to fulfill that purpose with confidence.

 Personal CFO for Founders &Families in Kelowna